rfding/ddfbeat/README.md

 ### Build

-To build the binary for Connextametricbeat run the command below.
-This will generate a binary in the same directory with the name connextametricbeat.
+To build the binary for DDFbeat run the command below.
+This will generate a binary in the same directory with the name ddfbeat.

 ```
 make